Policies and Procedures

 Study at a leading design college with a century of experience in design education

 Located in the heart of Boston's historic Back Bay, the BAC, founded in 1889, is the largest independent, accredited college of spatial design in New England.
-With over 1100 students, the BAC offers undergraduate and graduate first professional degrees in Architecture, Interior Design, and Landscape Architecture.
-With a growing School of Design Studies, the BAC offers graduate and undergraduate degrees in Design for Human Health, Historic Preservation, and Sustainable Design.
-The BAC also offers a wide variety of Continuing Education and Certificate opportunities.
+The BAC offers undergraduate and graduate first professional degrees in architecture, interior architecture, and landscape architecture and undergraduate and graduate degrees in design studies.

 Is the Design for Human Health program for me?